Get Started

 Matt Reagan, PGA

-Co-Founder and CEO, Operation 36 Golf
+Co-Founder, Operation 36 Golf

 So you want to learn how to play golf?
 Great!
 Golf, perhaps more than other sports, is rich with traditions and unwritten rules known as "golf etiquette."
 There is no need for that to make you feel intimidated or reluctant to go to the course.
 Here we will share the basics of golf etiquette.